Why Do Currencies Move In Vicious And Benign Circles?

 Let's talk about currencies.
 The different types of currencies and the various roles they play in the global financial system.

 Because this topic is complex and I don't want to get lost in the weeds, I'll be making broad sweeping generalizations while focusing on the key points that matter.
 My plan is to do this while trying not to bore you to death.
-Hopefully I'll be able to tie all this together and show you why understanding these things will have a significant impact on your P&L in the year to come.
+Hopefully, I'll be able to tie all this together and show you why understanding these things will have a significant impact on your P&L in the year to come.

 Here we go…